LanguageOfStress/theory/README.md

-# Formal Overview of the The Language of Stress (LoS)
+# Formal Overview of The Language of Stress Theory (LoS)

 **The Language of Stress: A Value-Primitive Theory of Consciousness**